The Vincennes University Jasper Library

 - Intentional use of computer telecommunication facilities in ways that impede the computing activities of others

 - Violation of another user’s privacy

-Anyone violating this food and drink policy will be asked to discard the food and/or drink.
+Anyone violating this policy will be asked to leave.